8.1.1 DISCIPLINE AND PROCEDURES

 • No playing is allowed in or around the bathroom areas.

-• Freeze when the bell rings, then walk quietly to class when the whistle blows.
+• Walk quietly to class when the whistle blows.

-• Return all play equipment to ball bucket.
+• Return all play equipment to the ball bucket.

 • No food is permitted on the playground or play structure.